 The Red Sox announced that right-hander Ramon Ramirez has been traded to the Giants.
 In return the Red Sox received minor league pitcher Daniel Turpen.
 The Sox have called up left-handed reliever Dustin Richardson to take Ramirez' place on the active roster.

 The Sox had talked with the Mets over recent weeks about trading the right-hander to New York, but a major league source said that the two sides had not matched up.
 The Mets were interested in Ramirez, whom they viewed as a good buy-low candidate, and the two sides had discussed a swap of the Sox reliever for Rod Barajas before the catcher went on the disabled list.
 The two sides also discussed Ramirez for a prospect, but could not match up.

-For more on the C's, visit the WEEI.com Celtics team page at weei.com/celtics.
+For more Red Sox coverage see the team page at weei.com/redsox.

 Jackie Mac joins the guys to discuss her thoughts on a possible mid-season tournament in the NBA, LeBron's return to Cleveland, trade rumors with the Celtics and Red Sox, and Darrelle Revis' contract situation.

 Jackie MacMullan of ESPN Boston to talk about the Lebron James Saga, the possibility of Rajon Rondo being traded, and the future of Marcus Smart.

 Former coach of Celtics 1st-round pick Marcus Smart, Travis Ford joins MFB to talk about what Celtics fans should expect from the strong point guard.
 Among other things, Coach Ford says Smart will be a hard worker, and will improve his shooting ability.

 Joe Castiglione does his annual wrap-up of the season by reading the poem by Bart Giamatti.